Some Denver Public Schools Athletics Back To Practice For First Time Since March

-DENVER (CBS4) – After months of being shut down, one of the state’s largest school districts is allowing high school sports practices to resume, but with several safety precautions in place.
-For at least the next two weeks, teammates in the Denver Public School System will only be allowed to do conditioning workouts, they can’t share equipment.
+DENVER (CBS4) – After months of being shut down, the state’s largest school district is allowing high school sports practices to resume, but with several safety precautions in place.
+For at least the next two weeks, teammates in the Denver Public Schools system will only be allowed to do conditioning workouts, they can’t share equipment.

 It was a day that couldn’t come soon enough for some players and coaches.

-“Feels great, this is probably the longest I’ve been away from football since I was six years old,” said Manual High School football coach Ben Butler.
+“Feels great, this is probably the longest I’ve been away from football since I was 6,” said Manual High School football coach Ben Butler.

 Manual High School’s football quarterback Donovan Jenkins, 16, told CBS4 that being able to go back to practice means the world to him.